jamslevy/about/README.md

 # James Levy

-[Resume](https://jamslevy.github.io/about/) is an online `About Me` page about my interests and experience.
+[My Online Resume](https://jamslevy.github.io/about/) contains some info about my interests and experience.